nasa/CCDD/README.md

 * Beginning with CCDD version 2.1.2 Python 3 is supported

+*** Version 2.1.3 has been released **

+Below is a brief description of what has changed in version 2.1.3
+* Added the row number column to the data field table SQL UPDATE and INSERT commands.
+This keeps the fields in the correct order
+* Updated the default Enum size data field to accept INTEGER inputs only
+* Added check to the table cell validation to prevent entering an array member (a variable name with a square bracket character) directly into a variable name column
+* Changed the CSV hander fieldColumnNames array size (value didn't account for the row number column)
+* Updated CSV table definition import in importTableDefinitions()
+* Changed to clear StringBuilders using setLength(0) (speed improvement)
+* Updated the C header conversion to include array member rows.
+A parent component is now required in the convertFile method in case the GUI is hidden
+* Corrected the JSON and CSV import preparation method so that only a call to delete prototype (versus prototype and child) tables is made when the option to delete non-existent tables is selected
+* Getting the rate parameters from the database has been separated from the rate handler constructor.
+If an error occurs retrieving the rate parameters an exception is thrown since the database table handler has not been fully initialized
+* Corrected storeRateParameters so that the initial (integer) parameter is converted to a string when creating the StringBuilder
+* Corrected isFieldInformationChanged so that it returns true if a difference is detected
+* A question dialog outputs only the message if program output is redirected.
+If a button panel is provided then the last button is automatically selected
+* Changed the primary key column definition to accept 0, and not just positive integers.
+A patch is implemented that allows the user to update existing projects
+* Corrected a bug that removed cell selection and focus with one or more rows were moved in a table with hidden array members
+* Altered the patch handler to accept three stages of patch implementation
+* Removed sorting of the issues found during project verification.
+The sorting adversely affected implementation of the fixes
+* Corrected a bug in the Py4J gateway server class that prevented Jython from loading when Py4J wasn't present

 *** Version 2.1.2 has been released **

 Below is a brief description of what has changed in version 2.1.2